 If the watch is exposed to strong magnetism or impact, its hands can go out of alignment with the time on the digital display.
-This can result in incorrect time indication even though a time calibration signal is being received.
-The watch has a function to correct hand position automatically as required.
+The watch periodically adjusts hand alignment automatically.
+You can also use the procedure below to execute the adjustment operation manually.